alexander-rykov/user-storage-project/README.md

 Add new tests.
 Run tests, review and commit.

 - [ ] Extract logging functionality.
-  * Extract Class refactoring: extract logging functionality to a separate class that inherits _IUserStorageService_ class.
+  * Extract Class: extract logging functionality to a separate class that inherits _IUserStorageService_ class.
   * Use [Decorator design pattern](https://refactoring.guru/design-patterns/decorator) to create a log decorator.
+  * Make _UserStorageServiceDecorator_ class abstract.
+  * Remove unnecessary _IsLoggingEnabled_ field from _UserStorageService_ class.

 ![Log Decorator](images/ClientAndServiceLogDecorator.png "Log Decorator")

+Run tests, review and commit.

 - [ ] Add logging functionality to log user service API calls.
   * Add a new [boolean switch](https://msdn.microsoft.com/en-us/library/system.diagnostics.booleanswitch%28v=vs.110%29.aspx) to _App.config_.
 If this switch is enabled all calls to API call should be logged.